-- The main ridge - both an international border and a water divide - whose highest summit is named Wielka Rawka (1304m)
+- The main ridge - both an international border and an important water divide trending WNW-ESE whose highest summit is Wielka Rawka (1304 m)

-- Wysoki Dział in the west, east of the Osława River ridge (Wołosań, 1071m) - few human visitors, vast forest, good chance of seeing the big Carpathian mammals, such as the bear and the wisent
+- Wysoki Dział in the west (Wołosań at 1071 m), east of the Osława River: few human visitors, vast forest, good chance of seeing the big Carpathian mammals, such as the bear and the wisent

-- Otryt (Trochaniec, 939m), on the north side of the San River just above Solina Dam (the ridge of Otryt can be classified as part of the Sanok-Turka Mountains, which form the foothills of the Western Bieszczady)
+- Otryt (Trochaniec, 939 m), on the north side of the San River just above Solina Dam.
+The ridge of Otryt is sometimes classified as part of the Sanok-Turka Mountains

 The table below lists the highest peaks in the Western Bieszczady.